TokisakiNinoVn/TokisakiNino-Ego/README.md

 # The first Vue for Elysia website
 This project is based on my interests, it is a website using VueJs technology that I just learned about.
 Thank you for checking it out!🥰🍀
 <br>
-📌 Note: The website is not responsive yet because I'm too lazy to do it. 🐱
+Note: The website is not responsive yet because I'm too lazy to do it

 ```sh